Jorza/nova_setup/README.md

 ### Setup
 1. Install Docker and Docker Compose using the Docker repository (https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
+2. Add your user to the docker user group so you can use docker without sudo (https://docs.docker.com/engine/install/linux-postinstall/)
-2. Set up git pull / push from github.com/MonashNovaRover on your device using SSH.
+3. Set up git pull / push from github.com/MonashNovaRover on your device using SSH.
 This will be used within the container to interact with the Nova repos
-3. Create a folder called nova_ws somewhere on your system.
+4. Create a folder called nova_ws somewhere on your system.
 For example, I put mine in ~/Nova/nova_ws
-4. Clone the nova_setup repo into the same parent folder as nova_ws.
+5. Clone the nova_setup repo into the same parent folder as nova_ws.
 For example, I put mine in ~/Nova/nova_setup
-5. Change into the nova_setup directory and run the git setup script to clone all the Nova repos
+6. Change into the nova_setup directory and run the git setup script to clone all the Nova repos
     ```
     ./git-setup.sh
     ```